-We’ve all immersed ourselves in our favorite video games for hours on end, but have you ever looked beyond the magic and asked - What is game development?
+We’ve all immersed ourselves in our favorite video games for hours on end, but have you ever looked beyond the magic and asked — what is game development?

-The video gaming industry is booming, with more and more titles hitting the market every year, leading to ever more job opportunities in the industry.
+The video gaming industry is booming, with more and more titles hitting the market every year, leading to ever more game development job opportunities in the industry.
 So if you are considering stepping behind the screen into game development let’s have a look at how it works and how to kickstart your career.

 It all starts with an idea…

 The life of a video game will start with a pitch to investors or a gaming company.
 The pitch will succinctly describe the concept of the game via its genre, characters, storyline, aesthetics, etc. A strong core idea will demonstrate that the developers have a firm grasp of a commercial product and its potential market.

 Fleshing out the concept